microsoft/Angara.Table/README.md

 # Angara.Table
-A library for tabular data manipulation, for scientific programming and visualization.
+A library for tabular data manipulation, for scientific programming and visualization, and for reading and writing delimited files (e.g. CSV files).

 ## Using a table in F#